 Partner Schools: 5–8 high schools in and around Chicago

-Weekly online sessions with one in-person orientation and a graduation ceremony at Rush University (family members welcome)
+Weekly online sessions with one in-person graduation ceremony at Rush University (family members welcome)

 Gift cards awarded for meeting program milestones